Taro Kono: 2024 Liberal Democratic leadership election

 Kōno officially declared his candidacy in a press conference held on 26 August in Tokyo.
 He became the first sitting Cabinet minister to announce.
 In his press conference, he stated he wanted to "move the country forward" as leader.
 Kono also acknowledged that his "record on reform" would be put to the test during the election.
-On economic policy, he said he would return to "fiscal austerity."
-Kono also said he would ask lawmakers implicated in the slush fund scandal to return any money.
-The day after Kono's press conference, Taro Aso told faction members that he would personally back Kono, but would allow members to support other candidates.
+On economic policy, he said he would return to "fiscal austerity" and called for budgetary discipline.
+He also said he would ask lawmakers implicated in the slush fund scandal to return any money.
+He also argued the Bank of Japan should increase interest rates to boost the value of the yen and bring down energy and food costs.
 On 6 September Kono stated that a Constitutional amendment concerning Article 9 should include "collective self-defense rights" beyond clearly stating the rights of the Self-Defense Forces.
 The previous day his campaign released a comprehensive policy vision, which included labor market reform, use of renewable energy, the creation of a digital safety net and lowering the age of candidacy to 18 years old.

+The day after Kono's press conference announcing his campaign, Taro Aso told faction members that he would personally back Kono, but would allow members to support other candidates.
+Kono said the influence of factions within the LDP would not be considered when forming his cabinet, and also said he would leave the Aso faction were he to become Prime Minister.
+Kono was the only candidate in the race officially backed by a party faction, as most other factions had been dissolved after the slush fund scandal.
+He described reports of Aso supporting Sanae Takaichi as "election interference".

+Kono’s support in the 2024 leadership race had diminished significantly since his previous campaign in 2021.
+Former Prime Minister Yoshihide Suga, who supported Kono in 2021, said he would support Koizumi.
+Koizumi had also supported Kono in 2021, along with Ishiba, but both had launched their own campaigns and would ultimately garner more support than Kono in 2024.
+The ‘Koizumi Factor’ complicated Kono’s campaign, as both hailed from Kanagawa Prefecture and competed for votes among reformists within the party.
+Neither candidate would advance to the runoff election between Takaichi and Ishiba, who was victorious and became Prime Minister in October 2024.
+Kono would come in eighth place in the election held on 27 September, garnering 22 votes among Diet members and 14,971 votes from party members.
+He placed above Katsunobu Katō, who came in last place after several of his initial recommenders voted for other candidates.
+The Japan Times attributed Kono’s decline in popularity to dissatisfaction with policies rolled out during his term as Digital Minister, as well as fading interest in his public image.